Erlitou: Geography

 Erlitou (also known as Yanshi Erlitou) is the type site of the eponymous Erlitou culture (c.
-1900–1500 BCE) of ancient China—although a prior period of occupation dates to the earlier Yangshao and Longshan cultures (c.
+1900–1500 BCE) of ancient China—while a prior period of occupation dates to the earlier Yangshao and Longshan cultures (c.
 3500–2600 BCE) of the Neolithic period.
 The Erlitou culture spans more than five hundred sites (Note: Only a portion of sites associated with the Erlitou culture have been excavated.
-In 2013, archaeologist Xu Hong estimated that over 100 of the 500 sites had been excavated.) across portions of Henan, Hebei, Shanxi, and Shaanxi; many of these have not been excavated, and have been identified with the culture through analysis of ceramic sherd finds.
-The Yiluo Basin and adjacent portions of Mount Song are the core territory of the culture, and likely hosted a polity centered at Erlitou itself.
+In 2013, archaeologist Xu Hong estimated that over 100 of the 500 sites had been excavated.) across portions of Henan, Hebei, Shanxi, and Shaanxi; some of these have not been excavated, and have been identified with the culture through analysis of ceramic sherd finds.
+The Yiluo Basin and adjacent portions of Mount Song are the core territory of the culture, and possibly hosted a polity centered at Erlitou itself.
 The Yiluo Basin is an alluvial plain flanked by the Mangling hills to the north and mountain ranges on all other sides, forming natural defensive barriers.
-Combined with the highly fertile soils of the basin, this allowed for a high population density.
+Combined with the somewhat fertile soils of the basin, this allowed for a higher population density.

 During the time of the Erlitou culture, other settlements emerged in the basin.
-Shaochai, to the east of Erlitou, was the second largest settlement in the basin, and may have been a regional center which supported Erlitou through its advantageous position along the route to the Yellow River.
-Further east, sites such Dashigu may have been associated with the Erlitou culture or served as the centers of other neighboring polities.
+Shaochai, to the east of Erlitou, was the second largest settlement in the basin, and may have been a regional center which supported Erlitou through its position along the route to the Yellow River.
+Further east, sites such as Dashigu may have been associated with the Erlitou culture or served as the centers of other neighboring polities.
 Chinese archaeologists generally divide the settlement sites of the Erlitou culture into four tiers: small villages, secondary centers, regional centers, and the Erlitou site itself in the highest tier.
-Erlitou is much larger than other sites of the culture, at around 3,000,000 m2; in comparison, most settlements of the culture are less than 100,000 m2, while particularly large sites such as Shaochai and Dashigu measure 600,000 m2.
+Erlitou is larger than other sites of the culture, at around 3,000,000 m2; in comparison, most settlements of the culture are less than 100,000 m2, while particularly large sites such as Shaochai and Dashigu measure 600,000 m2.